andreivisan/arc2cracked/4.DSA/README.md

 <b>3.
 Security Concerns:</b>

 Hash functions should be resistant to hash collisions to prevent attacks like hash flooding, where an adversary intentionally causes many collisions to degrade the performance of a hash table.

+## 1-D Dynamic Programming

+### 1. Introduction to Dynamic Programming (DP)

+Dynamic Programming (DP) is an optimization technique used to solve complex problems by breaking them into simpler subproblems and reusing solutions to those subproblems.
+Instead of recomputing repeated sub-cases (as naive recursion might do), DP stores results of subproblems so they can be reused, dramatically improving efficiency.
+This makes DP especially important for turning exponential-time brute force solutions into polynomial-time solutions.

+**When and Why to use DP**

+Use DP when a problem can be decomposed into overlapping subproblems and has an optimal substructure.
+In practice, DP is effective for problems that ask for the optimal value (min/max) or count of ways to do something, since these often involve exploring many possibilities with repeated sub-calculations.

+**Key properties of DP**

+- Overlapping Subproblems: The problem can be broken into subproblems that are reused multiple time.
+A classic example is
+Fibonacci: computing F(n) recursively calls for F(n-1) and F(n-2), and those calls in turn recompute Fibonacci for smaller values repeatedly.
+Overlapping subproblems means a naive recursive or brute-force solution does the same work over and over.
+DP tackles this by storing results of subproblems (memoization) so each is solved once.

+- Optimal Substructure: An optimal solution of the problem can be constructed from optimal solutions of its subproblems.
+In other words, the “best” solution to the big problem incorporates the best solutions to subparts.
+For instance, in a shortest path problem, the shortest path from A to C that goes through B will include the shortest path from A to B and from B to C.
+If a problem’s optimal solution can be composed of optimal sub-solutions, we can build the solution using DP.
+(If removing a subproblem solution could lead to a better overall solution, then optimal substructure doesn’t hold, and DP may not apply.)